Weblog

 I wonder if my sense of self even exists if I don't write.
 My life now is mostly coasting in a place I was finished with, and that dulls me.
 And Selo and I are too stable to write about, although I wouldn't post that on line anyway.
 Falling in love or out of love would engender writing but yesterday we took a break from me lying around coughing and sniffling from my yearly cold to get some fresh air and buy him some shirts.
 We walked along the glass-lined walkways of Shiodome, jarred by the sight of other gaijin, and waited in line for the dressing rooms at H&M. They wouldn't let us both into the room at the same time (to prevent theft? tomfoolery?), so I watched him through the small crack between the unlockable doors.
 In the bright lights I could see his graham cracker skin, the gold glint of his necklace and the blinding white of his undershirt rippling and shifting as he moved.
 He opened the doors to show me a fitted black polo shirt that made even his ratty zip-off leg khakis look more grown up.
 I undid his top button and folded down the collar smooth.
 He looked good.

-Thursday, 16 April 2009
+April 16, 2009

 • And then there were two